congzhang365/rhythm.metrics/README.md

 ### Citation

-Zhang, C. (2022, January 28).
+Zhang, C. (2022).
 A Guide for the R Package "rhythm_metrics".
 Retrieved from https://osf.io/kfnzt/.

 ```
 @article{zhang2022,